Jump to main content

 Map showing the states where IRIS will focus their training

-The WHY Behind IRIS
+The WHY Behind the IRIS Project

-These geographical areas are specifically targeted as they have limited training opportunities for individuals wishing to work as interpreters in community settings with Deaf, Hard of Hearing, and DeafBlind consumers.
+These geographical areas were specifically targeted as they have limited training opportunities for individuals wishing to work as interpreters in community settings with Deaf, Hard of Hearing, and DeafBlind consumers.
 Individuals functioning as interpreters in these areas commonly lack the comprehensive knowledge and skill sets required to provide equal communication access.
 Generally overlooked by training entities and professional organizations, these interpreters are consequently unable to attain the necessary and appropriately sequenced training that recognizes existing competencies, accumulate academic credentials, or acquire professional certification to improve their services.

-The Goals of IRIS
+The Goals of the IRIS Project

 GOAL 1